Home » IT Decision Guides » What Makes an IT Environment “Stable”?

 With recovery planning in place, failures become manageable events instead of emergencies.

-In many environments, security concerns only become visible once recovery planning and ownership are examined more closely.
+Security concerns usually become visible when recovery and ownership are examined.

 Stability Is Structural, Not Technological

-Organizations sometimes try to solve instability by adding more technology.
+Organizations often try to solve instability by adding more technology.

 New tools.